 Seventh-day Adventists throughout the world celebrate the Sabbath every Saturday (the seventh day of the week).

-In this post, you’ll learn how you too can celebrate the Sabbath following Biblical principles.
-How you can plan and make time to enjoy its blessings even amid crazy schedules, family obligations, and hectic workdays.
+In this post, you’ll learn how you, too, can celebrate the Sabbath following biblical principles.
+It can be so refreshing to set aside time to enjoy its blessings, even amid crazy schedules, family obligations, and hectic workweeks.

 Here are 4 things you’ll learn: